Max W. Kimmich: During the Nazi era (1933–1945)

 After the Nazis seized power in 1933, Kimmich's career began to boom.
 He wrote the screenplays for several adventure films - sometimes with a nationalistic touch like Hangmen, Women and Soldiers from 1935 - and worked for directors such as Harry Piel and Paul Wegener.
 In 1938, he produced his first film as director, a crime movie that was also broadcast as a radio drama in Breslau the following year.
 In February 1938, he married Maria Goebbels, the youngest sister of propaganda minister Joseph Goebbels.
 The latter seems to have been skeptical at first about this relationship, because he suspected that Kimmich was not really interested in his sister, but only in the excellent connections the marriage would grant him.
 (Since film was an important propaganda medium for the Nazis, this was quite possible).
 Kimmich was able to allay Goebbels´ doubts in a private conversation in summer 1937, and the marriage took place the following year.
-He specialized in anti-British propaganda films, e.g. My Life for Ireland in 1940/1941, and Germanin from 1942, which portrays scientists developing a medicine against sleeping sickness.
-While Nazi film magazines praised the latter - shortly after release it was awarded not only "artificially valuable", but also "national-political valuable" by ministerial film checkers - today it is considered to be rather weak.
-Several of Kimmich's other films gained official recommendations in these years.
-His works The Fugitive of Chicago in 1933/1934, I Sing Myself into Your Heart in 1934, Hangmen, Women and Soldiers in 1935, The Fox of Glenarvon in 1940 and Fourth Man Missing in 1938/1939 were recommended as "artistically valuable".
+He specialized in anti-British propaganda films, e.g. My Life for Ireland (1940/1941), and Germanin (1942), the latter portraying scientists developing a medicine against sleeping sickness.
+While Nazi film magazines praised Germanin - shortly after release it was awarded both the "artistically valuable" and "valuable in terms of national policy" rating by the film censorship authority - today it is considered to be rather weak.
+Several of Kimmich's other films gained official recommendations in those years.
+His works The Fugitive of Chicago (1933/1934), I Sing Myself into Your Heart (1934), Hangmen, Women and Soldiers (1935), Fourth Man Missing (1938/1939), and The Fox of Glenarvon (1940) were recommended as "artistically valuable".
 He earned most recommendations, however, for My Life for Ireland.
-This 1940/1941 movie was recommended not only "artistically and national-political valuable", but additionally as "particularly suitable for adolescents" (jugendwert).
-His last film, Peanuts, which he started in 1944 with Tobis, was not finished at the end of the war.
-It has been said that while working on this movie, Kimmich was in Vienna and witnessed the invasion of the Allies, but Goebbels biographer Curt Riess states Kimmich was in Berlin and escaped from the nearly encircled town with his wife and mother-in-law on April 19, 1945.
+This 1940/1941 movie was tagged not only as "artistically and politically valuable", but additionally as "particularly suitable for adolescents" (jugendwert).
+His last film, Peanuts, which he started in 1944 with the production house Tobis, was not yet finished at the end of the war.
+It has been said that while working on this movie, Kimmich was in Vienna and witnessed the invasion of the Allies, but Goebbels biographer Curt Riess states that Kimmich was in Berlin and escaped from the nearly encircled town with his wife and mother-in-law on April 19, 1945.